Caen: Etymology

 The first references to the name of Caen are found in different acts of the dukes of Normandy: Cadon 1021/1025, Cadumus 1025, Cathim 1026/1027.
 Year 1070 of the Parker manuscript of the Anglo-Saxon Chronicle refers to Caen as Kadum, and year 1086 of the Laud manuscript gives the name as Caþum.
 Despite a lack of sources as to the origin of the settlements, the name Caen would seem to be of Gaulish origin, from the words catu-, referring to military activities and magos, field, hence meaning "manoeuvre field" or "battlefield".
 In Layamon's Brut, the poet asserts that King Arthur named the city in memory of Sir Kay, although the historicity of King Arthur is widely doubted.

 History

 Early history

 Caen was known in Roman times as 'Catumagos', from the Gaulish roots magos meaning 'field' and catu meaning 'combat'.
-It remained a minor settlement throughout the Roman period and began to see major development commence in the 10th century, under the patronage of the Dukes of Normandy.
+It remained a minor settlement throughout the Roman period.

+In 912 Caen became the western capital of the Duchy of Normandy and due to the patronage of the Dukes of Normandy saw a major development of commence throughout the 10th century.
 Around 1060, William the Conqueror began construction of the Château de Caen, which became the centre of the ducal court.
 Duchess Matilda of Flanders also founded the Benedictine Abbey of Sainte-Trinité, Caen around the same time, eventually being buried in the abbey.
 Caen succeeded Bayeux as the capital of Lower Normandy, complementing the second ducal capital of Rouen.

 Caen fell to Philip II of France on 21 May 1204, and was incorporated along with the remainder of Normandy into the Kingdom of France.